 Robinhood: Encountering issues with closed-loop custody

-Much like PayPal, Robinhood offers crypto custody and trading service to users that exist within the “closed-loop” sub-custodial system.
+Much like PayPal, Robinhood offers digital asset custody and trading service to users that exist within the “closed-loop” sub-custodial system.

 As of today, users are unable to deposit or withdraw crypto on Robinhood.
 You can buy and sell digital assets on the platform, but all within a closed loop.

-However, in February 2021, Robinhood announced that they’re planning to enable cryptocurrency deposits and withdrawals on their platform.
+However, in May 2022, Robinhood announced that their users will be able to hold their own digital assets in a separate, stand-alone app.
 This signals that they’re moving away from sub-custody and towards a direct custody model, though it’s currently unknown how exactly the company plans to build direct custody.

-Revolut: Utilizing MPC to build custody within the organization
+Revolut: Utilizing MPC to build direct custody within the organization

 For example, launching a customer withdrawal feature was a critical goal for Revolut, and the sub-custody model was getting in the way of doing so.
 To get closer to their goal of becoming the “go-to super app,” Revolut needed to bring digital custody in-house and they needed to do it quickly.